liliarql/GoogleStore-DashBoard/README.md

 ---

 ### 🧱 **Structure**
 The dashboard is organized into **two pages**, with the first one featuring a variety of data visualizations, including scorecards, time series charts, funnels, tables, and heatmaps.
+And the second one being a dashboard that visualizes the user journey through a sales funnel for an online store (Google Merch Shop).
+It focuses on the top five events in the funnel and breaks down performance by day of the week and other filters like device or country.

 ---